rzbrk/gpsr-update/README.md

 Execution
 ---------

-  gpsr-update.pl [--nolog] [--testmode] [--twitter="twitter.ini"]
+  gpsr-update.pl [--nolog] [--testmode] [--conf="config.xml"]
-                 [--devconf="devices.xml"]

   --nolog	 	Disable log output.
 Default is log output.
-  --testmode	 In test mode Twitter notifications are suppressed.
+  --testmode	In test mode Twitter notifications are suppressed and no
-  		 Default is to notificate via Twitter
-  --twitter	 Specify the file holding the Twitter account details.
+				changes are made to the configuration files (updates found).
+Default is testmode off.
-  		 Default is file "twitter.ini" in same directory as the script.
+  --conf		Specify the configuration file.
+Default is file
-  --devconf	 Specify the file with the device configurations.
-Default is file "devices.xml" in same directory as the script.
+				"config.xml" in same directory as the script.